 CHIRLA’s Policy and Advocacy Program is divided into three key areas: Federal, State and Local Policy and Advocacy.

-Under its Federal work, CHIRLA advocates for humane and comprehensive immigration reform in collaboration with national and regional networks, while also working on specific issues such as detention, due process and policy advocacy geared towards challenging anti-immigrant legislation.
+Under its Federal work, CHIRLA advocates for humane and comprehensive immigration reform along with its national and regional networks.
+Other than working towards immigration reform at the national level, CHIRLA also works on specific issues such as detention, due process and policy advocacy geared towards challenging anti-immigrant legislation.

 A more focused Local Policy work is CHIRLA’s latest attempt to address the heightened trend towards local enforcement – a trend the US government justifies as necessary in order to address the vacuum left by the absence of genuine and comprehensive immigration reform.
 Over and above local enforcement issues, CHIRLA also works towards the creation of local policies and regulations that are aimed at protecting the rights of immigrants, facilitating their access to services available to them in Los Angeles and assisting them in fully integrating into American society.
 The Local Policy Advocate works with CHIRLA’s Southern California partners and networks in pursuing these goals.